Care to guess? Go ahead, guess…

 The Beachon Frise, or “Glechon,” can be a small or medium-sized dog, depending on which of his parents he resembles more.

-He doesn't look silly, though; his legs are appropriately proportioned to the rest of his body.
+He doesn't look silly, though; he has appropriately proportioned legs when compared to the rest of his body.

 The Temperament of a Beagle Bichon

-Something Glechons are not great at?
-Being guard dogs.
+Something Glechons are not great at is serving as a a guard dogs.

 This is due to their friendly nature and their willingness to make friends with anyone who tosses even a casual smile in their owners' direction.

-Glechons are good with kids, but like any small dog, kids must be supervised when playing with the Glechon.
+Glechons are good with kids, but like any small dog, you must supervise your kids when they're playing with the Glechon.

-Avoid your Glechon getting hurt (and your child feeling guilty) by simply keeping an eye on things when the two of them are playing together.
+Avoid your Glechon getting hurt (and your child feeling guilty) by simply keeping an eye on things when they play together.

 Feeding Your Glechon